mtuoc/MTUOC-PCorpus-rescorer/README.md

 * confL2: the language detection confidence for target language
 * cosine_score: the cosine similarity between source and target segments.

-We can get the helo of the program with option -h:
+We can get the help of the program with option -h:

 ```
 python3 MTUOC-PCorpus-rescorer.py -h